 Key design parameters to maximize impacts of a cash transfer

 Design of social assistance cash transfers comprises several choices: specifying target group for a transfer, establishing the way to reach out to them, choosing an assistance unit, setting the benefit levels, instituting conditionalities or links to additional services, defining duration and exit conditions or specific graduation strategies.
 Design choices are driven by the objectives of the program, and hence the core focus of the assessment is to capture whether those choices are congruent to these objectives and reflect capacity and cost constraints.
+International social security standards, in particular R202 provide additional parameters for scheme design regarding adequacy, comprehensiveness, accessibility and dignity of scheme design.

-Social assistance cash transfer programs aim at providing income support to those in need and to help them to achieve better and more secure livelihoods and human development.
+Social assistance cash transfer programs aim at providing income support to those in need and, to help them to achieve better human development and for working age population, more secure livelihoods.
 This implies that they should cover as many people as possible who are in need and should provide them adequate support.
 Since SA-CT programs are designed to fit in the existing financing envelope, there is a sharp trade-off between coverage and adequacy of a cash transfer.
 Governments are attempting to balance these two objectives (UNICEF-ODI 2020).
 This balance shifted towards emphasis on wider coverage during the pandemic (Gentilini et al. 2021).
 However, there is also strong evidence in support of programs narrowly targeted to the needs of the extreme poor to overcome structural causes of their poverty (Banerjee et al 2018).
-Therefore, each program has to be assessed based on how well it is designed to attain its specific goals.
-There is no single rule about what the right choice in this dilemma is, and while assessing a SA-CT, it is important to establish whether there is a clarity regarding the definition of the target group and how well it is suited for a particular context as supported by data and evidence.
+Therefore, each program has to be assessed based on how well it is designed to attain its specific goals and the extent to which it contributes to fulfilling obligations of governments under international law.
+There is no single rule about what the right choice in this dilemma is, and while assessing a SA-CT, it is important to establish whether there is a clarity regarding the program objectives, definition of the target group and how well it is suited for a particular context as supported by data and evidence.

-After establishing who is the population to be served by the program, the core design question is how to reach them.
-This implies the choice among many specific targeting approaches.
+After establishing who is the population to be served by the program and for which objective, the core design question is how to identify them.
+This implies the choice among specific targeting approaches.
 The review of the most recent practices of targeting (Grosh et al 2022) finds that methods that assess household incomes and assets are more prevalent in high- and middle-income countries, while targeting specific vulnerable groups (without formal means testing) or involving communities in determining eligibility is most prevalent in low-income settings.
 There is no definitive ranking among targeting methods, and context and implementation matter more for the outcomes than design parameters.
 Different methods are also often combined within the same program, and virtually every combination of methods has been used somewhere.
 Most importantly, they need to be constantly evaluated and updated over time to take into consideration changing needs and development of technology and data.

 Definitions of a beneficiary unit (typically – a household – see Grosh et al 2022 for an extended list of household types) and of recipient for a cash transfer (a person within the household) has important implications for equity, incentives and gender outcomes (Botea et al 2021).
 Therefore, understanding how social assistance and household formation interact may be important to ensure equity and attainment of the goals of the program, as well as to avoid having possible unintended consequences.